the-road-to-learn-react/the-road-to-react/manuscript/react-modern/meet-another-react-component.md

 }
 ~~~~~~~

 You've just created your first React component!
 With this example in mind, we can see how components encapsulate meaningful tasks while contributing to the greater good of a larger React application.
 Extracting a component is a task that you will perform very often as a React developer, because it's always the case that a component will grow in size and complexity.
-Let's do this extraction of a component one more time for a so called Search component:
+Let's do this extraction of a component one more time for a so-called Search component:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~